LearnersGuild/idm/README.md

 ### RethinkDB / Python

-If you are receiving an error similar to the following when running `npm run db:copy` you might be missing python drivers.
+If you are receiving an error similar to the following when running `npm run db:copy`, you might be missing python drivers.

 Error
 ```